FtKuBo/QuadtreeCompression/README.md

 "# quadtree-compression-with-python"
-Quadtree compression algorithme using pygame
+Quadtree compression algorithme using python (high school final project)

 The image can be changed just turn the new image into black and white using the "noir-blanc" code